-There are no California MCLs for PFAS, however, California has established Notification Levels for PFOA of 5.1 ppt, PFOS of 6.5 ppt, PFBS of 500 ppt, and Perfluorohexane sulfonic acid (PFHxS) of 3 ppt.
+California established Notification Levels for PFOA of 5.1 ppt, PFOS of 6.5 ppt, PFBS of 500 ppt, and PFHxS of 3 ppt.
 Per California Health and Safety Code, Section 116455, if Notification Levels are exceeded, the governing body of the areas served by the water are required to be notified.

-In 2021, California EPA's Office of Environmental Health Hazard Assessment (OEHHA) proposed public health goals (PHG) for PFOA of 0.007 ppt and PFOS of 1 ppt.
-A PHG is not a regulatory standard, and is not enforceable.
+In April 2024, California EPA's Office of Environmental Health Hazard Assessment (OEHHA) adopted public health goals (PHG) for PFOA of 0.007 ppt and PFOS of 1 ppt.
+A PHG is not a regulatory standard and is not enforceable.
 However, a PHG serves as a basis for the SWRCB to establish the corresponding drinking water standard after considering the technical and economic feasibility.
-The progress and development of these PHGs can be found here: https://oehha.ca.gov/water/report/perfluorooctanoic-acid-pfoa-and-perfluorooctano-sulfonic-acid-pfos-drinking-water
+Further details regarding these PHGs can be found here: oehha.ca.gov/ water/report/perfluorooctanoic-acid-pfoaand-perfluorooctane-sulfonic-acid-pfosdrinking-water atsdr.cdc.gov/pfas/index.html